-Naxos ferries connect Cyclades Islands with Dodecanese Islands, Athens & Crete with crossings available to Nisyros, Rhodes, Tilos, Kalymnos, Kastelorizo, Kos & Astypalea (in Dodecanese Islands), Paros, Schinoussa, Syros, Thira, Anafi, Katapola, Aegiali, Donoussa, Ios, Iraklia, Koufonissi, Mykonos, Tinos, Milos, Sikinos, Folegandros, Thirasia, Sifnos, Kea, Andros, Serifos & Kimolos (in Cyclades Islands), Piraeus & Rafina (in Athens) & Heraklion (in Crete).
+Naxos ferries connect Cyclades Islands with Dodecanese Islands, Athens & Crete with crossings available to Nisyros, Rhodes, Tilos, Kalymnos, Kastelorizo, Kos, Astypalea, Leros & Patmos (in Dodecanese Islands), Paros, Schinoussa, Thira, Anafi, Katapola, Aegiali, Donoussa, Ios, Iraklia, Koufonissi, Syros, Mykonos, Tinos, Milos, Sikinos, Folegandros, Thirasia, Sifnos, Kea, Kythnos, Andros, Serifos & Kimolos (in Cyclades Islands), Piraeus, Rafina & Lavrio (in Athens) & Heraklion & Rethymno (in Crete).
 Sailings from Naxos are operated by numerous ferry companies.

 Naxos is the largest of the Cyclades Island group in the Aegean Sea, an island group laying to the southeast of Greece.
 There are many ferry routes departing Naxos Port, the vast majority of the crossings head to other coastal resorts belonging to Greece and are supplied by a few companies.